sigmadigitalza/eslint-config-kitchensink/readme.md

 # Eslint Config Kitchensink
-an extensive general purpose eslint config that can be included independantly.
+an extensive, highly opinionated general, purpose `eslint` config that can be included independently.
 (NB: this is already included via our configs module).

 ## This includes:
 * Airbnb
 * Prettier
-* Flow
+* Flow & Flow-errors
 * React / JSX
 * Jest

-with a number of custom warnings setup as per our particular preferences, and experience on recent projects.
+This config uses the `babel-loader` and sets a number of custom warnings, configured as per our particular preferences, and experience on recent projects.